 Colombia: Learning about the Holocaust to foster peace building

-In Colombia, the National Ministry of Education, National Center of Historical Memory and the Casa de la Memorial Museum work together to introduce education about the Holocaust and genocide as a means to strengthen the peacebuilding process in Colombia.
-The project is based on a case study of displaced person (DP) camps in Germany after the Second World War, which will inform workshops for educators on confronting trauma through education and will serve to develop educational materials and recommendations.
-The outcomes of the project will be presented at an international conference to be held in November 2018.
+In Colombia, the, National Center of Historical Memory and the Casa de la Memorial Museum worked together to introduce education about the Holocaust and genocide as a means to strengthen the peacebuilding process in Colombia.
+The project was based on a case study of displaced person (DP) camps in Germany after the Second World War, which informed workshops for educators on confronting trauma through education and served to develop educational materials and recommendations.
+The outcomes of the project were presented at an international conference in November 2018 in Medellin.
+Learn more.

 Indonesia: Teacher trainings on Education about the Holocaust

-In Indonesia Sanata Dharma University, State University of Malag and the Center for Development of Early Childhood and Community Education West Java are cooperating to organize two teacher trainings in July and October 2018 on teaching the Holocaust in Indonesian schools.
+In Indonesia Sanata Dharma University, State University of Malag and the Center for Development of Early Childhood and Community Education West Java cooperated to organize two teacher trainings in July and October 2018 on teaching the Holocaust in Indonesian schools.
 The workshops involved teachers and students from several regions.
 Some of the school projects developed by high school students were presented at the second workshop.
 Learn more about the project and the second workshop.

 Mexico: Developing open source educational materials

-In Mexico, the Latin American Faculty of Social Science, the Ibero-American University, the National Autonomous University of Mexico, the National Institute for Education Evaluation work together to introduce Holocaust, Genocide and Democratic Education as a new field of study in middle school education in Mexico.
-The team is developing educational materials and study guides for middle school teachers in collaboration with the Ministry of Education.
+In Mexico, the Latin American Faculty of Social Science, the Ibero-American University, the National Autonomous University of Mexico, the National Institute for Education Evaluation worked together to introduce Holocaust, Genocide and Democratic Education as a new field of study in middle school education in Mexico.
+The team developed educational materials and study guides for middle school teachers in collaboration with the Ministry of Education.
 As part of the project, the team organized a series of lectures and workshops under the theme “70+70- Commemorating the 70th anniversary of the UN Genocide Convention and the Universal Declaration of Human Rights” in November 2018 in Mexico City.
 Learn more about the project and the project outcomes.

 South Africa: Learning about the Nazi regime’s “science of race”

-In South Africa, the South African Holocaust and Genocide Foundation displays the exhibition “Deadly Medicine: Creating the Master Race” – originally created by the USHMM - in five South African cities in cooperation with its regional Holocaust and Genocide Centers and local universities.
-The team facilitates guided visits for school groups and workshops for diverse adult groups that focus on Nazi racial ideology and its links to colonial anthropology in Namibia and the history of Apartheid in South Africa.
+In South Africa, the South African Holocaust and Genocide Foundation displayed the USHMM exhibition “Deadly Medicine: Creating the Master Race” in five South African cities in cooperation with its regional Holocaust and Genocide Centers and local universities.
+The team facilitated guided visits for school groups and workshops for diverse adult groups that focused on Nazi racial ideology and its links to colonial anthropology in Namibia and the history of Apartheid in South Africa.
+Learn more

-The project is carried out in partnership with the Namibian team.
-In February 2019, the exhibition will be moved to Namibia.
+The project was carried out in partnership with the Namibian team.
+In February 2019, the exhibition moved to Namibia.

 Ukraine: Museums as places to address traumatic pasts

-In Ukraine, the Babi Yar Memorial Center, the Holodomor Research and Education Center, Odessa National University, Taras Shevchenko National University and Dnipro National University cooperate to hold a workshop in Kyiv to discuss memorial challenges regarding the Holocaust in Ukraine and their lessons for other cases in Ukrainian history.
-The workshop in November 2018 will be targeted at specialists in memorializing traumatic pasts, individuals responsible for implementing memory policy, academics, professors, artists, civil servants, civil and human rights NGO activists, and memorial/museum staff.
+In Ukraine, the Babi Yar Memorial Center, the Holodomor Research and Education Center, Odessa National University, Taras Shevchenko National University and Dnipro National University cooperated to hold a workshop in Kyiv to discuss memorial challenges regarding the Holocaust in Ukraine and their lessons for other cases in Ukrainian history.
+The workshop was held in November 2018 and brought together specialists in memorializing traumatic pasts, individuals responsible for implementing memory policy, academics, professors, artists, civil servants, civil and human rights NGO activists, and memorial/museum staff.
+Learn more.